joeyklee/joeyklee.github.io/terreweb/20141106/Tutorial I/readme.md

 	You will see this on the screen.
 Don't worry, we'll be able to see our styled crime data in a second.
 	![](../assets/tutorial-img/08_crimeaddedstyle.png)

-6. ### Comment out the 'World Layers' and 'Map' Styles Since we want to use the crime layer as an overlay feature layer, let's comment out the 'World' and 'Map' layers so we can see our styled crime layer.
+6. ### Comment out the '#countries' and 'Map' Styles Since we want to use the crime layer as an **overlay** feature layer, let's comment out the '#countries' and 'Map' layers so we can see our styled crime layer.

 	We are using another style of CSS commenting syntax here to comment out a large code block.
 Everything between the set of /* ... */ will not be interpreted by Tilemill.